-SAP S/4HANA migration is one of the most discussed points among enterprises thanks to a 2027 deadline.
+SAP S/4HANA migration is much-discussed among enterprises is one of the most discussed points among enterprises thanks to a 2027 deadline.
 The majority of businesses are questioned if they need to migrate their legacy ERP to SAP S/4HANA immediately or they’d better stop, think over, and find true value drivers for migration.
 Though businesses may be driven by a vast majority of obvious and less popular reasons, there’s only one true reason that should power their SAP S/4HANA migration project to bring value in the future perspective.

 In our blog post, we’ll reveal this reason and demonstrate its value based on the experience of enterprises and service providers from different industries.

 Most Popular Reasons to Migrate to SAP S/4HANA